The ty module: representing types

 HIR is built, some basic type inference and type checking is done.
 During the type inference, we

-is located.
-The main routine used is lower_ty
+lowering a rustc_hir::Ty to a ty::Ty is located.
+The main routine used is lower_ty.

 This occurs during the type-checking phase, but also in other parts of the compiler that want to ask